 An Evaluation of 10 Herbicides on Cuban Bulrush (Oxycaryum Cubense (Poeppe &Amp; Kunth) Palla) Control

-Fernandez, A., & Madsen, J. D. (2012).
+Watson, A. F., & Madsen, J. D. (2012).
 An Evaluation of 10 Herbicides on Cuban Bulrush (Oxycaryum Cubense (Poeppe &Amp; Kunth) Palla) Control.
 Aquatic Plant Management Society 53rd Annual Meeting.
 Salt Lake City, UT.

 An Evaluation of 10 Herbicides on Cuban bulrush (Oxycaryum cubense (Poeppe & Kunth) Palla) Control